odlgroup/odl/doc/source/guide/in_depth/functional_guide.rst

 .. automethod:: Functional.grad_lipschitz

-A functional also has two optional properties and one optional method associated with it.
+A functional also has three optional properties and one optional method associated with it.
 The default behavior of them is to raise a ``NotImplemetedError``.
 The properties are: